sudoblark/sudoblark.python.core/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Intall from PyPi:
+Install from PyPi:

 ```shell
 pip install sudoblark-python-core
 ```

 And off you go.
-More details are available [here](https://sudoblark.github.io/sudoblark.python.core/).
+More details are available via the live documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>